Phillips 66 PSX

 - 1

-PSX has underperformed peers for a decade and the CEO is talking down the stock
+PSX has underperformed peers a decade while the CEO tells the market the stock is fully valued

 - 2